eecs-autograder/autograder-full-stack/docs/production_first_steps.md

  * Download the .json oauth file (far right download arrow)
  * Move the .json oauth file to ./autograder-server/autograder/settings/oauth2_secrets.json
  * Update `OAUTH2_SECRETS_FILENAME=oauth2_secrets.json` in ./autograder-server/_prod.env

+### (Optional) Tune Resource-limit Environment Variables
+Depending on how many servers you are using for deployment and the specs of those servers, you may wish to adjust the resource limits placed on Docker containers.
+To change these values, uncomment the appopriate environment variable in ./autograder-server/_prod.env and set its value as you see fit:

+`SANDBOX_MEM_LIMIT`: The physical memory limit (using cgroups) placed on Docker containers used to grade submissions.
+For single-server deployment, re recommend setting this to a value such that grading workers can never use more than 50% of total system memory.
+Defaults to 4gb.
+Setting this value too low won't cause programs to crash outright, but rather can cause more frequent page faults and thereby decrease performance.

+See https://docs.docker.com/config/containers/resource_constraints/#memory for full details.
+`SANDBOX_PIDS_LIMIT`: The maximum number of processes for a container (limited using cgroups).
+Be careful not to set this value too low, otherwise test cases may not run properly.
+Defaults to 512.

+`IMAGE_BUILD_MEMORY_LIMIT`: Similar to `SANDBOX_MEM_LIMIT`, but for building custom images.
+Defaults to 4gb

+`IMAGE_BUILD_NPROC_LIMIT`: the max number of processes when building a custom image (limited using ulimit).
+Defaults to 1000.

+`IMAGE_BUILD_TIMEOUT`: The time limit for building a custom image, in seconds.
+Defaults to 600.